AmrEldib/cmder-powerline-prompt/README.md

 ## Configuration

-You can modify the prompt to display either the full path or only the folder name.
+You can modify the prompt to display either the full path, the folder name or the smart path showing only local path below your current Git folder.
-To do this, modify the value of the `promptValue` variable in the `powerline_prompt.lua` file at [this line](https://github.com/AmrEldib/cmder-powerline-prompt/blob/master/powerline_prompt.lua#L10)
+To do this, modify the value of the `promptValue` variable in the `_powerline_config.lua` setting `powerline_config_prompt_type` value.
 The value could be either:

 * `promptValueFull` for full path like `C:\Windows\System32`
 * `promptValueFolder` for folder name only like `System32`
+* `promptValueSmart` for folder `.` when in top of git project `C:\path\ProjectFromGit\`

 `promptValueFull` is the default.

+By setting `powerline_config_prompt_useHomeSymbol` to `true` in both smart and full mode you can force to shorten path in home directories to `~`.

 # Helpful info for customizing Cmder